The Weaponization of Awkwardness

 That these conversations would be occasioned by a work of fiction is both ironic and revealing: The world itself, the one that is all too real, has long provided its own stories of perilous awkwardness.
 As revelations of sexual harassment and assault have come to light in recent months, awkwardness—and discomfort—and embarrassment—and, in general, Americans’ deeply ingrained impulse to avoid involvement in an Awkward Moment When—have also shown their darker sides.
 Harvey Weinstein, on the tape recorded by the model Ambra Battilana Gutierrez as part of a New York Police Department sting operation, told her: “Don’t embarrass me in the hotel.”
 And “Honey, don’t have a fight with me in the hallway.”
 And “Please, you’re making a big scene here.
 Please.”
 So many of the other men accused of predation, it has now become painfully clear, have in their own ways used those soft but crushing social pressures as weapons, both in the moments of abuse and beyond: Don’t be dramatic.
 Don’t make a scene.
 Please.

 It’s a microcosm, in some ways, of the broader-scale betrayals that have been revealing themselves in this latest #MeToo moment.
 Awkwardness, after all, is supposed to be cheerful.
 It’s supposed to be harmless and lighthearted and laughable, a joke made at the expense of society itself.
 Funny-awkward.
 Painful-awkward.
 Relatably awkward.
 (Even the word, as written—the multiple ws, the jarring angles—is, yep, awkward.)
 So pervasive has awkwardness become in its collective self-deprecation—the age of irony colliding with the age of social media, all those interactions ripe for comic misunderstandings—that some have dubbed this moment a “golden age of awkwardness.”
 There it is in our language.
 There it is in our literature.
-There it is in our entertainments: Seinfeld and then The Office and then The Mis-Adventures of Awkward Black Girl and then Insecure.
+There it is in our entertainments: Seinfeld and then The Office and then The Misadventures of Awkward Black Girl and then Insecure.
 Juno.
 Junot.
-All those Buzzfeed gif-ticles.
+All those BuzzFeed gif-ticles.
 All those delightful/horrifying entries into the Awkward Family Photos database.
 All those times that Taylor Swift was so very Taylor Swift.
 No wonder Curb Your Enthusiasm made its return this year: The era practically summoned it.

 But “Cat Person” and “Bad Sex” and this #MeToo moment at large—the stories about that moment both fictional and tragically real—are reminders of how easily the stuff of pop-cultural whimsy can be twisted in ways that are malignant to those who navigate that culture.
 When Harvey Weinstein told Ambra Battilana Gutierrez, “Honey, don’t have a fight with me in the hallway,” he was attempting to turn centuries’ worth of cultural conditioning—gendered conditioning—against her.
 He was weaponizing the mandate against scene-making, against disruption, against unruliness.
 He was grossly blatant about it; often, though, the pitfalls of awkwardness, as a negative mandate, reveal themselves more subtly.
-Last month, Sarah Wildman, formerly of The New Republic, published an essay in which she describes an encounter with the magazine’s literary editor at the time, Leon Wieseltier: He cornered her in a bar during an office outing, she writes, and kissed her without her consent.
+Last month, Sarah Wildman, formerly of the New Republic, published an essay in which she describes an encounter with the magazine’s literary editor at the time, Leon Wieseltier: He cornered her in a bar during an office outing, she writes, and kissed her without her consent.
 When she refused him, she recalls, he made a joke of it.

 Wildman reported the incident; the report went, she writes, essentially ignored: another instance, as the magazine’s then-editor now describes it, of individual moral compromise made systemic at the publication.
 But it was not merely management who averted their eyes from the awkwardness.
 “No one knocked on my door,” Wildman puts it, “though I know now that at least one other editor had some idea of what had happened.
 I told a couple of my fellow writers, but no one spoke to me much at all.
 Likely no one knew what to say.”

 No one knew what to say.
 It’s one of the simplest and most widespread mechanisms that helps open secrets to stay secret for so long: the impulse to avoid making scenes, to avoid making things weird.
 Women bear the brunt of these mandates; men, of course, experience them, too.
 The people around her, Wildman suggests, felt awkward talking about harassment; as a result, her claims about her own experience—and she herself—got ignored.
 Awkwardness became a cyclical force, weaponized not through malice, but through the convenient delusions of benign neglect.
-Here is Franklin Foer, the former editor of The New Republic—and now a national correspondent for The Atlantic—speaking, with admirable candor, about his reaction to hearing some of the comments Wieseltier seems to have made about women at the magazine:
+Here is Franklin Foer, the former editor of the New Republic—and now a national correspondent for The Atlantic—speaking, with admirable candor, about his reaction to hearing some of the comments Wieseltier seems to have made about women at the magazine:

 When I heard a comment like that, I think my response was probably shame or extreme discomfort, wanting to hide, changing the subject pretty quickly.
 To be clear, it wasn’t like I heard these types of comments every day, every month.
 It was things that would be scattered over the course of many hours, many months of conversation.